moethu/SketchUpNET/README.md

 ### Code-Examples

-This Repo contains two projects using SketchUpNET in C#.NET:
+This Repo contains three sample projects using SketchUpNET in C#.NET:

 - SketchUpForDynamo: An Autodesk's(R) Dynamo Node Package allowing you to read/write SketchUp files from Dynamo.
 - SketchUpForGrasshopper: A Set of Components for McNeel's(R) Grasshopper(R) allowing you to read/write SketchUp files from GH.